cjohansen/courier/README.md

 keys:

 - `:success?` - A boolean
-- `:data` - The resulting data, if successful
 - `:log` - A list of maps describing each attempt
 - `:cache-status` - A map describing the cache status of the data (TODO)
 - `:status` - The response status of the last response